kittsville/IntentHQ-Interview/README.md

-# IntentHQ-Interview
+# Interview Practice
-Python/problem solving practice ahead of interview.
+Python/problem solving practice ahead of interviews.

 Each directory represents a programming challenge from [Cracking the Coding Interview](https://www.amazon.co.uk/dp/0984782850/), [Kattis](https://open.kattis.com/) or some part of the internet.